 In addition, before we are able to provide you with financial products or services, the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (Cth) (“AML/CTF Act”) requires us to collect information about you in order to verify your identity.
-This information may also be provided to a credit reporting body for verification.
+This information may also be provided to a credit reporting body for verification, or to third parties for the purposes of fraud prevention, Anti-Money Laundering and Counter-Terrorism Financing checks as required by law, and identify verification.
 Section 7 below contains further information about the collection and verification of identification information.

 The types of personal information we collect about you depends on the circumstances in which the information is collected.
 Such information may include:

 contact details (such as your name, address, email address and phone numbers);

 education, qualifications and training;

 details of individuals you are (or may be) connected to;

 financial information, such as information about your assets, finances, income, expenses and debit and credit history (including information obtained from credit reporting bodies);

 information concerning our products and services you may use.